dmojdehi/AudioSequenceBuilder/README.markdown

-In addition to serial playback, sounds can play in the background with the PAR container.
+In addition to serial playback, sounds can play in the background with the `<par>` container.
 Here's the example above with an added background music track:

 	<par>
 		<!-- the main sound sequence -->